GeoMOER/geoAI/docs/units/_unit01/unit01-04_setup_working_environment.md

 devtools::install_github("envima/envimaR")
 ```

-Essentially, a project may be split in four categories of tasks:
+Essentially, a project may be split at least in three categories of tasks:

 - data
 - scripts
 - documentation
-- results

 The basis of the aforementioned categories is an adequate storage structure on a suitable permanent storage medium (hard disk, USB stick, cloud, etc.).
 We suggest a meaningful hierarchical directory structure.
 The root folder of a project is the basis of an organizational structure branched below.